The Hidden Cost of Outdated Charts

 Static charts have no mechanism for tracking this lifecycle.
 The claim sits frozen, with no awareness of whether the world has moved on.
 Multiply that by every data point in every chart across every post, and you have a liability that grows every day.

 Nobody is tracking the individual claims those charts contain.
-That is the problem process can't fix.
+That is the problem process cannot fix.

-The solution isn't better habits.
-It's infrastructure that treats every data claim as a trackable entity with a lifecycle.
+The solution is living content infrastructure that treats every data claim as a trackable entity with a lifecycle.

 Three layers, working together.